 This study is a systematic literature review that investigated evidence regarding signs, symptoms, diagnosis, and treatment of coccidioidomycosis in the oral cavity.
 The search strategy was developed based on the PICO method, which stands for: POPULATION (P): coccidioidomycosis

-INTERVENTION (I): oral cavity COMPARISON (C): ---
+INTERVENTION (I): oral cavity COMPARISON (C): --OUTCOME (O): Identification of oral clinical manifestations of coccidioidomycosis.

-OUTCOME (O): Identification of oral clinical manifestations of coccidioidomycosis
+The review was submitted to PROSPERO and is registered under ID CRD420251029682 – Oral Manifestations of Coccidioidomycosis: a systematic review.

 Literature Search Strategy: